-- System Requirements: it covers all the phases related to a goal oriented requirements analysis and agents/roles identification. - Agent Society: deals with all the aspects of the agent society are faced: ontology, communications, roles description, interaction protocols. - Implementation: A view on the system' s architecture in terms of classes and methods to describe the structure and the behavior of single agent, reusable code and source code for the target system and how the agents are deployed and which constraints are defined/identified for their migration and mobility.
+- System Requirements: it covers all the phases related to a goal oriented requirements analysis and agents/roles identification. - Agent Society: where all the aspects of the agent society are faced. - Implementation: A view on the system's architecture in terms of classes and methods to describe the structure and the behavior of single agent, reusable code and source code for the target system, how the agents are deployed and which constraints are defined/identified for their migration and mobility.

-Each phase produces a document that is usually composed aggregating UML models and work products produced during the related activities.
-Each phase is composed of one or more sub-phases each one responsible for designing or refining one or more artefacts that are part of the corresponding model (for instance the System Requirements model includes an agent identification diagram that is a kind of UML use case diagrams but also some text documents like a glossary and the system use scenarios).
-The details of each phase will be discussed in the following section.
+Each phase produces a document that is usually composed aggregating UML models and work products produced during the related activities; moreover each phase is composed of one or more sub-phases responsible for designing or refining one or more artefacts that are part of the corresponding model.
+The details of each phase will be discussed in the following subsections.